sohaildani/Scientific-Calculator/README.md

 ***

 ## Example
-- Complex calculation used in physics and Mathematics
+- Complex and simple calculation used in physics and Mathematics
 - Complex calculation
 - Trignometric calculation
 - Different mathematical functions